dzngo/whogetsyou/game_design.md

 ## 1. Core Game Rules

 ### 1.1 Objective
-Celebrate how well friends “get” one another.
-Players earn points for demonstrating empathy, intuition, and clever bluffs.
-The first player to hit the agreed target score (or the leader when the host ends the session) wins.
+Celebrate how well friends “get” one another !

 ### 1.2 Setup
 1. Each person enters a preferred display name.